Suspect caught in fatal shooting of 3 U.Va. football players

 “But that doesn’t make it any easier when it’s your own community,” she said.

 Classes and other academic activities were canceled for Tuesday.
-A university-wide vigil was being planned for a later date.
+A university-wide vigil was being planned for a later date, and Gov. Glenn Youngkin ordered flags lowered to half-staff on Tuesday in respect and memory of the victims, their families and the Charlottesville community.

+Scores of worshippers gathered Monday evening on campus at St. Paul’s Memorial Church for a prayer service.

+“Have pity on us and all who mourn for Devin, Lavel and D’Sean, innocent people slaughtered by the violence of our fallen world,” an officiant said in prayer.

 Elsewhere, police in Moscow, Idaho, were investigating the deaths of four University of Idaho students found Sunday in a home near the campus.
-Officers discovered the deaths when they responded to a report of an unconscious person, authorities said.
+Authorities released few details, except to say that the deaths were labeled homicides.

 Contributing to this report were Associated Press writers Ben Finley in Norfolk, Va.; Denise Lavoie in Richmond, Va.; Sarah Brumfield in Silver Spring, Md.; John Seewer in Toledo, Ohio; Hank Kurz in Charlottesville, Va.; Holly Ramer in Concord, New Hampshire; and news researcher Rhonda Shafner; as well as videojournalist Nathan Ellegren and photographer Steve Helber in Charlottesville.